 - Submissions are accepted via electronic submission only.

 - Entry fees are as listed on the site and checkout form.
 No coupon or discount is applicable on a previous entry.

 - Books must be 150,000 words or less - - in early rounds of reading the writing will be judged based on the first few opening sections of the book.
 Files should be in PDF format when submitted and should be double spaced.

 - There is no limit to the number of projects you may submit.

 - Entries must be received on or before the deadline dates by 11:59PM Pacific Time, and submission fee payment must be made in full at time of the submission.
 All entry fees are non-refundable.

 - Material must be submitted by the writer.
 Material written by writing teams must be submitted by one of the writers, with consent of the other(s).
-All writers must be credited on the title page.

 - All persons from anywhere in the world are eligible; however the material submitted must be in English (occasional dialogue in other languages is acceptable, if subtitle translation is provided).

 - All material submitted to other competitions or contests are eligible for this contest.

 - The material may have been written at any time.